Gold Fields Limited (GFI) stock is a great example of value investing

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Gold Fields Limited (NYSE:GFI) dipped -0.44% to close Tuesday’s market session at $9.14, lower as compared to yesterday’s close.
-The stock price fluctuated between $9.055 and $9.44 throughout the trading session with the volume trading being 7698599 shares, which represented a significant variation when compared to the three months average volume of 7.40 million shares.
-The firm’s stock price fluctuated 2.70% within the last five trades and -20.45% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -13.12% in the last 6 months and -10.65% was subtracted to its value over the previous 3 months.
-GFI stock is trading at a margin of -5.78%, -12.45% and -10.27% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Gold Fields Limited (NYSE:GFI) raised 2.82% to close Friday’s market session at $9.13, higher as compared to yesterday’s close.
+The stock price fluctuated between $8.92 and $9.20 throughout the trading session with the volume trading being 6376567 shares, which represented a significant variation when compared to the three months average volume of 7.52 million shares.
+The firm’s stock price fluctuated 1.11% within the last five trades and -16.24% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -6.65% in the last 6 months and -7.59% was subtracted to its value over the previous 3 months.
+GFI stock is trading at a margin of -2.93%, -12.15% and -9.84% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does Gold Fields Limited’s Profitability and Valuation Ratios Tell Us About the Stock?